Personal Injury Damages and Proportionate Responsibility

 If a plaintiff can prove the defendant was legally responsible for the plaintiff’s injury, a judge or jury can order the defendant to pay monetary damages.
 But what if the defendant can prove the plaintiff was at least partially to blame for the accident or event that led to the injury?

-Can a Plaintiff Win If the Defendant Is Only 99% Liable?
+Can a Plaintiff Win If the Defendant is Only 99 Percent Liable?

 Historically, common law adhered to the principle of “contributory negligence” in tort claims like personal injury claims.

 Under this rule, a plaintiff could not recover any damages if the injured party contributed in any way to their own injury.
 In other words, if a jury determined the defendant was 99% responsible for the plaintiff’s injuries, but the plaintiff was still 1% responsible, then the plaintiff could recover no damages at all.

 A small number of U.S. states still adhere to this contributory negligence rule, but the majority have adopted some form of comparative negligence.

 With comparative negligence, the injured plaintiff is still able to recover some damages even if he or she is partially to blame for their injury.
 Basically, the jury apportions liability and decides on a damage award, which the judge then reduces based on the plaintiff’s comparative negligence.

 Most states apply a “modified” comparative negligence rule, where the plaintiff is legally barred from recovering damages if his or her own liability exceeds a certain threshold, either 50 or 51%.

 Texas is among the states that follow a 51% rule.

 How Texas Defines “Proportionate Responsibility”